oliwarner/django-multifactor/README.md

 If you want to use the styles and form that django-multifactor supplies, your users may think they're on another site.
 To help there is an empty placeholder template `multifactor/brand.html` that you can override in your project.
 This slots in just before the h1 title tag and has `text-align: centre` as standard.

-You can use this to include your product logo, or an explantion.
+You can use this to include your product logo, or an explanation.